rixth/customSelect/README.md

 ## These options only apply to standard single selects

 * customRange (*default: false*) show min-max inputs to allow a user to enter a custom numeric range
-* customValues (*default: empty*) an object with two keys, min and max, which are the starting values for the custom box.
+* customRanges (*default: empty*) an object with two keys, min and max, which are the starting values for the custom box.

 # These options only relate to multiple selects

 * placeholder (*default: Please select some items*): if you're using a multiple select and no options are selected, this is the text that is shown
 * defaultValue (*default: null*) if all options in a multiselect are unchecked, select this option.
-* customValueHelper a function that a valid custom range is passed through.
+* customRangeHelper a function that a valid custom range is passed through.
 Is expected to return an array with two values, the first is the 'data' value, the second is the 'friendly' value that is displayed in the 'window'.

 ## Methods